lwozny/lwozny.github.io/_pages/publications.md

-<li> Time consistent Markov policies in dynamic economies with quasi-hyperbolic consumers,   [<a href="https://link.springer.com/article/10.1007/s00182-014-0420-3" target="_blank">International Journal of Game Theory</a>, 2015 (with L.Balbus and K.Reffett),
+<li> Time consistent Markov policies in dynamic economies with quasi-hyperbolic consumers,  <a href="https://link.springer.com/article/10.1007/s00182-014-0420-3" target="_blank">International Journal of Game Theory</a>, 2015, (with L.Balbus and K.Reffett),
     [<a href="/assets/pdf/IJGTPublished.pdf" target="_blank">PDF</a>],
    [<a href="/assets/pdf/Corrigendum.pdf" target="_blank">Corrigendum</a>].</li>